 ID1

-, NEWID() AS [NewId]
+, NEWID() as [NewId]

 FROM Table1